remotion-dev/remotion/packages/docs/docs/lambda/region-selection.md

 import {LambdaRegionList} from '../../components/lambda/regions.tsx';

-Before starting with Remotion Lambda, you need to think about into which AWS region you are deploying your function and bucket.
+Before going live with Remotion Lambda, you need to think about into which AWS region you are deploying your function and bucket.

 This document explains how to select a region and which considerations you need to make.